crinuleiroz/z64-bank-converter/README.md

 This is a WIP rewrite of a bin to xml script that converts binary banks to xml banks.
 The rewrite aims to improve code, and to allow others to easily use or modify it.

 ## What it Does
-This code takes a binary bank and bankmeta file for the Nintendo 64 Zelda games and turns it into a SEQ64 XML file, and vice versa (untested).
+This code takes a binary bank and bankmeta file for the Nintendo 64 Zelda games and turns it into a SEQ64 XML file, and vice versa.

 ### To-Do
 - [x] Parse binary instrument bank and all of its information